10 USEFUL FACTS ABOUT AGILE SCRUM

 4. Agile Scrum and Sprints are fast-paced.
 This is exactly why stand-up meetings are often recommended.
 These can be held daily and will quickly cover what each team member is doing, what they have finished, what they will do next and if there are any issues in their way.

 5. The person responsible in an Agile Scrum for the product features is the ‘Product Owner’.
-They will create the to-do lists and prioritise these.
-They are therefore responsible for the return on investment.
+They are the single-wringable neck, responsible for the product backlog (to-do lists) and prioritisation of the backlog items (product requirements).

 6. The team in an Agile Scrum will often be a group of 5-10 dedicated people that have a wide range of skills.
 That variety in skill set allows the team, as a whole, to deliver the product.